mahatagguru/tag_scraping_database/docs/REPOSITORY_CLEANUP_SUMMARY.md

 The repository had grown to contain multiple duplicate implementations of the same functionality, leading to confusion, maintenance overhead, and failing CI checks.
 This cleanup consolidates everything into a single, high-performance async implementation.

+**Note**: Additional cleanup removed the MCP (Model Context Protocol) server integration, which was not actively being used and had broken dependencies on removed modules.

 ## 📁 Files Removed

 ### Old Pipeline Implementations